SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Asynchronous callable units</h3>

+Asynchrony, in computer programming, refers to the occurrence of events independent of the main program flow and ways to deal with such events.

+A promise is a proxy for a value that will eventually become available.
+In JS, a promise is an object
+You react to promises by calling the then() method on them.
+In JS, something you can call then() on is called a thenable. in JS, most interfaces for promises work on any thenables.
+A promise can have the states {{c1::pending}}, {{c2::fulfilled}}, or {{c3::rejected}}.
+A promise is called {{c1::settled}} if it is either {{c2::fulfilled}}, or {{c3::rejected}}.
+Ergo a promise is either settled or pending.
+We may return a rejected promise manually, additonally, if an error occurs in our async function, it will reject automatically.
+Once a promise has settled, the attached thens will run as soon as possible / awaits will resolve.
+If a promise is settled, and we then attach a then()/catch()/finally(), it will run immediately While a promise is pending, thens will not yet run / awaits will not yet resolve.
+A promise may have the fates resolved, unresolved.
+//generally true, not jus js

+In many languages, the async keyword marks the callable unit as asynchronous and allows it to call asynchronous functions. await is a keyword/function available in many programming languages that calls an asynchronous function and then returns the value the function returns once it does.
+In JS (and other languages w/ promises), await takes a promise (and is the rough equivalent of calling then() on it)

+In JS, then() takes two callbacks, one to run in case fullfilment and one to run in case rejection. then(), catch() and finally() themselves return thenables, which allow them to be chained. is the thing the last promise returned is what then(), catch(), and finally() get as an argument.
+What they get depends on if the callback running is one for rejection or one for fulfillment
+In JS, catch() is a version of then() with only the callback to run in case of rejection, finally() is a version whose callback will run no matter if rejeciton or fulfillment
+In JS, async functions always return promises.

+you can create promises in a number of ways create a promise that is already rejected: Promise.reject(reason) create a promise that is already resolved: Promise.resolve(value) If it is passed a non-promise, it will immediately be fulfilled w/ that value, if it is passed a promise it will be resolved to that promise

+creating a new promise (that is not auto-rejected/resolve)is done via the promise constructor.
+The promise constructor takes a callback known as the executor function. the executor function itself takes the arguments resolutionFunc, rejectionFunc.
+We do not implement resolutionFunc and rejectionFunc ourselves, the executor function will get them passed in when necessary.
+The only thing we do with the executor functions argumetns resolutionFunc and rejectionFunc is call them when we want to resolve/reject.
+As with the Promise.resolve and .reject, you pass the rejectionFunc the reason for rejecting, and the resolutionFunc the thing you want to fulfill with, or another promise

 <h3>Overloading</h3>

 Overloading of callable units is creating multiple callable units with different callable unit signatures.
 Languages I know that support overloading are C#, Java, TS.
 When overloading, each signature generally has its own implementation, exept in TS.
 In TS, function '{{c1::overloading}}' exists, but you specify {{c2::all possible signatures}} {{c3::first}}, and then the {{c4::implementation}} with a {{c5::signature}} that is {{c6::compatible with all the specified signature}} (e.g. using {{c7::optional parameters}}), and not compatible with {{c8::non-specified signatures}}
+In TS, in general: prefer {{c1::union types}} over {{c2::overloads}}

 <h2>Records</h2>